emagiz/emdocs/mds/howto/managing-emagizcloud.md

 ### New way (Beta release)
 To make this possible we give you three choices to upgrade your cloud template.
 These choices are accessible via a context menu on the Deploy Architecture page under the section Upgrade.

-Note: For Production you should switch off the Root monitoring therefore the Manual step is advisable for Production.
-Also don't forget to turn the Root monitoring back on if you are finished and Root has the correct information.
+Note for Root Cloud users: For Production you should switch off the Root monitoring therefore the Manual step is advisable for Production.
+Also don't forget to turn the Root Cloud monitoring back on if you are finished and Root has the correct information.

 <p align="center"><img src="../../img/howto/managing-emagizcloud-9.png"></p>